BennyStrobes/TGFM/README.md

 cd TGFM
 ```

+## Generating TGFM environment
+The TGFM environment can be installed using the following two approaches:

-## TGFM environment with PIP
+### TGFM environment with PIP

-The version of TGFM run in the manuscript used the following python packages installed via PIP:
+TGFM was run in the manuscript using the following python packages installed via PIP:
 - Python = 3.7.4
 - pandas = 1.3.5
 - numpy = 1.21.6